abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 problem is that?

-Our habit is to look at the world from a self-centered perspective: *My preferences, My priorities.* We look at our body in that same way: *My body has a right to be totally mobile, completely comfortable, pain free, and in an environment with the most desirable temperature at all times.* When that view gets intruded upon—when there’s an infection, if the body is afflicted with a poison-oak rash, or if it is too hot or too cold—then we become reactive and that same self-righteousness arises:
+Our habit is to look at the world from a self-centered perspective: *My preferences.
+My priorities.* We look at our body in that same way: *My body has a right to be totally mobile, completely comfortable, pain free, and in an environment with the most desirable temperature at all times.* When that view gets intruded upon—when there’s an infection, when the body is afflicted with a poison-oak rash, or when it is too hot or too cold—then we become reactive and that same self-righteousness
-*This is an intrusion upon my space, my time, my convenience.
+arises: *This is an intrusion upon my space, my time, my convenience.
 I haven’t got time for this; it shouldn’t be like this.* If we believe those perceptions, then we endlessly create more *dukkha* for ourselves—this sense of dis-ease and dissatisfaction—because it’s just the voice of self view, isn’t it?

 We don’t tend to look at our body as a food source, but it is.
 It’s a collection of organic matter.
 I never really understood this until I was